Minnesota National Guard Loses Contact With UH-60 Black Hawk

-According to Army Col. Joe Sharkey, director of communications for the Minnesota National Guard, the UH-60 Black Hawk lost communication with the ground Thursday afternoon nine minutes after taking off from the Army aviation facility in St. Cloud, Minnesota at around 1:55 p.m.
+According to Army Col. Joe Sharkey, director of communications for the Minnesota National Guard, the chopper lost communication with the ground roughly nine minutes after taking off from the Army aviation facility in St. Cloud, Minnesota at around 1:55 p.m. local time.

 Sharkey did not provide any information about how many people were on board the helicopter and where the flight was bound to.